Purwodadi Botanical Garden: Medicinal plants

 The medicinal plant collection includes species such as Morinda citrifolia, a fruit used for cough medicine and high blood pressure, purple leaf (Graptophyllum pictum), of which the leaves are used to cure hemorrhoids, Widoro upas (Merremia mammosa), a tuber used to remedy diabetes, Sembung (Blumea balsamifera) from the which leaves are used for asthma and heart disease medications, and Wudani (Quisqualis indica) which leaves are used for de-worming.

 Tourism and recreation

 Purwodadi Botanic Garden can be explored by foot, on a rented bicycle, or by private car.
 Visitors can also utilise a small train.
-Outside of Purwodadi Garden there are other tourist attractions such as Coban Baung waterfall on the eastern side.
+Outside of Purwodadi Botanic Garden, there are other tourist attractions such as Coban Baung waterfall on the eastern side.
 A visit to the gardens can be incorporated into an East Java nature weekend.
 The gardens can be visited on the way up to or back from Mount Bromo.
 Other mountains in the surrounding area are Mount Arjuno and Mount Kawi, while another attraction close to the gardens is the Wonosari Tea Plantation.

 Purwodadi Botanic Garden is a place for respite from the hustle and bustle of Surabaya.
 It can be visited on the way to the town of Malang and also features a cafe serving traditional Javanese cuisine.